tableau/TabPy/README.md

 TabPy (Tableau Python Server) is external server implementation which allows expanding Tableau with executing Python scripts in table calculation.

 All documentation is in the [docs](docs) folder.
-Consider reading it the next
+Consider reading it in this
 order:

 * [About TabPy](docs/about.md)